redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/06/README.md

 1. Within an asynchronous function called `start`:
     1. Instantiate the WebAssembly module
     1. Call the WebAssembly function to generate the colour palette
-    1. Making a note of the start, call the WebAssembly function to generate the Mandelbrot set, then display the execution time
+    1. Making a note of the start time, call the WebAssembly function to generate the Mandelbrot set, then display the execution time
     1. Display the rendered image by transferring the relevant slice of shared memory to the HTML `canvas` element
 1. Calls the asynchronous `start()` function